-- 1. Uniforms must be worn properly at all times while at RCSA: - a.
+1. Uniforms must be worn properly at all times while at RCSA:

+- a.
 Students must be in complete uniform when they are on campus at RCSA. - b.
-Belts must be worn with all pants and shorts; pants must be secured at the waist.
+Pants must be secured at the waist.
 Sagging pants will result in disciplinary action. - c.
 Uniforms are expected to remain intact and appropriately worn throughout the entire day at school. - d.
 Students who ride the bus must be in complete uniform when they get on the bus at the bus stop.
-Since students must be in complete uniform when they arrive, and they are not allowed to change clothes

-- on the bus, they must already be in complete uniform as they get on the bus. - e.
+Since students must be in complete uniform when they arrive, and they are not allowed to change clothes. on the bus, they must already be in complete uniform as they get on the bus. - e.
 PE uniforms must be worn during scheduled PE time.
 PE uniforms must be blue shorts and grey t-shirts.
 T-shirts will have the RCSA logo.
 Sleeveless t-shirts will NOT be allowed.
 During colder weather, grey, black, or navy blue sweatpants will be allowed.
 Shorts and sweatpants do not have to have the RCSA logo.